Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 \subsubsection{Computation time}

-Table~2 presents the means (standard deviations) of the computation times required to obtain parameter estimates across 50 replications for each condition and each of the five estimation methods.
-The computation times reported for ML, CML, ULS and TS-MDFA correspond to the time required to obtain the final estimates under $M = 20$ sets of initial values.
+Table~2 presents the means (standard deviations) of the computation times required to obtain parameter estimates across 500 replications for each condition and each of the five estimation methods.
+The computation times reported for TS-MDFA correspond to the time required to obtain the final estimates under $M = 10$ sets of initial values.
 For the Bayesian estimation, the computation times represent the time required to run 11,000 sampling iterations for each of two independent Markov chains.

-As shown in Table~2, ML was the fastest method overall, with ULS exhibiting a comparable level of computational efficiency.
-Even with 20 multiple starts, both methods typically completed the whole estimation within approximately 10 seconds in each condition.
-The Bayesian estimation was the next fastest method; however, when the sample size was larger as $N = 1{,}000$, the average computation time was approximately two to three times longer than that observed in $N = 200$.
-A similar pattern was also observed for TS-MDFA.
+As shown in Table~2, TS-MDFA was the fastest method overall, and it typically completed the whole estimation within approximately 10 seconds in each condition.
+Although ULS was the second-fastest method, it required approximately two to more than four times as much computation time as TS-MDFA, particularly under conditions with the smaller sample size of $N=200$.
+ML and CML were, on average, slower than ULS, and the differences became more pronounced as $T$ and $N$ increased, with computation times differing by as much as approximately a factor of two.

-Among the five methods, TS-MDFA and CML were the most computationally demanding.
-In particular, the computation time for CML increased substantially as $T$ becomes larger.
-When $T = 8$, CML required on average approximately 40 to 50 minutes, and for $T \geq 6$ its computational cost exceeded that of TS-MDFA.
-The relatively long computation time observed for TS--MDFA can be attributed to the fact that the parameters related to within-person variability (i.e., $\sigma_{1}^2$, $\beta$, and $\omega^2$) must be updated through iterative computations based on the ULS criterion.
-In addition, these two methods exhibited relatively large standard deviations in computation time, indicating that computational cost can vary considerably depending on the properties of the observed data.
+Among the five methods, Bayesian estimation was the most computationally demanding.
+In particular, the computation time for this method increased substantially as $N$ becomes larger.
+When $N = 1,000$, Bayesian estimation required on average approximately one to two minutes.

+The relatively long computation times observed for ML, CML, and ULS may be partly attributable to the STARTS model setting, in which estimation must be performed subject to the constraint specified in Equation~(\ref{within}).
+In addition, ML and CML exhibited relatively large standard deviations in computation time, indicating that their computational costs can vary considerably depending on the characteristics of the observed data.

-When the comparison was restricted to cases in which no improper solutions occurred for each method, computation times tended to be shorter overall for all methods except the Bayesian estimation, while the relative patterns observed across methods remained consistent with those described above (see Table~S1 in Online Supplemental Material).
+Trends similar to those described above were also observed when $\beta=0.5$ (Table~S2 in the Online Supplemental Material).
+When the comparison was restricted to cases in which no improper solutions occurred for each method, computation times tended to be shorter overall while the relative patterns observed across methods remained consistent with those described above (see Tables~S3 and S4 in the Online Supplemental Material).